zahzag/MM1-Software/README.md

 ### •	Show shielded cpus : sudo cset shield --shield -v

 ### NB:
-by using cset shield , the server can’t use the cpu 3 directly , you should pin the cpu to the server using “taskset -c 3 Server.Server” , but when we pin the cpu to the server , the thread used to handl jobs and the threads used to listen to client requests will both be executed oncpu 3 , and this is not a fully cpu isolation , which mean using cset shiled is not a good idea for this simulation
+by using cset shield , the server can’t use the CPU 3 directly , you should pin the CPU to the server using “taskset -c 3 Server.Server” , but when we pin the CPU to the server , the thread used to handl jobs and the threads used to listen to client requests will both be executed on CPU 3 , and this is not a fully CPU isolation , which mean using cset shiled is not a good idea for this simulation

 # CPU Pinning
-To pin process to a cpu core we will use the “taskset” tool,
+To pin process to a CPU core we will use the “taskset” tool,
-## •	Pin server to cpu 3
+## •	Pin server to CPU 3
 ### o	taskset -c 3 java Server.Server
-## •	pin client to another cpu core to ensure that it will not disturb the server process
+## •	pin client to another CPU core to ensure that it will not disturb the server process
 ### o	taskset -c 8 java client.LoadGenrator

 ## NB :
-pinning the server process to cpu 3 meand that all the java process will use just cpu 3 , which mean the both , listening thread and handling jobs thread will use the same core , which lead to non isolation of jobs handling , to ensure that cpu 3 will be used just for jobs handling , there is a java library named “Affinity” on server that look for a shielded cpu and pin it directly to jobs handling . there is no need to pin cpu core for server .
+pinning the server process to CPU 3 meand that all the java process will use just CPU 3 , which mean the both , listening thread and handling jobs thread will use the same core , which lead to non isolation of jobs handling , to ensure that CPU 3 will be used just for jobs handling , there is a java library named “Affinity” on server that look for a shielded CPU and pin it directly to jobs handling . there is no need to pin CPU core for server.

 ## Simultaneous multi-threading (SMT)